biohazard999/Xenial.Framework/docs/guide/layout-builders-simple-registration.md

 <<< @/guide/samples/layout-builders-simple/SimpleLayout.cs

-This may appear to be a very verbose and long syntax pattern.
-There are more compact and [advanced syntax](/guide/layout-builders-advanced-registration.md) patterns, see the [reference for the used classes](/guide/layout-builders-reference.md) for more details.
+This may appear to be a very verbose and long syntax pattern (Xenial.Framework does provide amore compact and [advanced syntax](/guide/layout-builders-advanced-registration.md) patterns, see the [reference for the used classes](/guide/layout-builders-reference.md) for more details) which will be examined in greater detail shortly.

-In the next section it will be examined in detail but before that examine the result:
+Before that examination look at the result:

 ![Person Result Layout](/images/guide/layout-builders/person-result-layout-simple.png)